• Skip to primary navigation

 • Feedback

 • Ketchup - Like the mayonnaise, you will want to use the best quality you can.
-Cheap ketchups have a chemically flavour to them.
+Cheap ketchups can have a chemical flavour to them.
 Or make your own using our Healthy Tomato Ketchup recipe.

-• Worcestershire Sauce - This adds a lovely tangy flavour to the sauce.
+• Worcestershire Sauce - This adds a lovely tangy flavour to the sauce for prawn cocktail.

 • Lemon - This helps to loosen it up a bit, as well as add some freshness.